ohexel/ohexel.github.io/_posts/2025-08-07-respect-the-yaxis.md

 Of course, 2025 houses are not the same as 1965 houses.
-Everyone knows that millenials are entitled brats who consider 5 bedrooms, a jacuzzi, and an avocado orchard the bare minimum, while their grandparents were hardworking modest Jills and Joes who were content with a one-bedroom shoe box.
+Everyone knows that millenials are entitled brats who consider 5 bedrooms, a jacuzzi, and an avocado orchard the bare minimum, while their grandparents were humble hardworking Jills and Joes who were content with a one-bedroom shoe box.

 I did find some data on prices per square feet.
 Unfortunately, it only